The Cornelius Quartet: Moorcock on Cornelius

-In an interview for "The Zone" science fiction magazine, Moorcock later commented that the stories in the Cornelius saga were "more criticism and commentary on their times than they were celebration, I knew there wasn't enough hard political infrastructure to make the sentiment come true.
+In an interview for The Zone science fiction magazine, Moorcock later commented that the stories in the Cornelius saga were "more criticism and commentary on their times than they were celebration, I knew there wasn't enough hard political infrastructure to make the sentiment come true.
 I said while it was happening that I knew it was a Golden Age.
 I sensed it couldn't last".

 Publication history

-The collection was first published as "The Cornelius Chronicles" in 1977 by Avon Books and a revised version under this name appeared in 1979 with an introduction by John Clute.
-It first appeared under the title of "The Cornelius Quartet" in 1993 in Britain and 2001 in the United States.
-It was published as "Les Aventures de Jerry Cornelius" in France.
-The current American edition ISBN 978-1-56858-183-5 was published by Four Walls Eight Windows in June 2001.
+The collection was first published as The Cornelius Chronicles in 1977 by Avon Books and a revised version under this title appeared in 1979 with an introduction by John Clute.
+It first appeared under the title of The Cornelius Quartet in 1993 in Britain and 2001 in the United States.
+It was published as Les Aventures de Jerry Cornelius in France.
+The current (2001) American edition ISBN 978-1-56858-183-5 was published by Four Walls Eight Windows in June 2001.
 The collection was republished in 2013 by Gollancz with some further revisions.